 Lydia is passionate about non-profits and has been a professional fundraiser for over 5 years.
 She has worked in both local and UK-wide charities for a range of causes.
 A proud Londoner with a passion for people, travel and the arts, Lydia has a degree in History and Politics from Nottingham University.

-Using her innovative “through the tunnel” learning based on the application of social pedagogy, Odiri inspires a new generation of young people to create sustainable platforms in communities across London and The Gambia.
-As co-founder of KORI Youth Charity and the Daughters of Africa Foundation -her approach which encompasses Mentoring, Advocacy, Training and Creativity - has seen significant impact at both a London wide and Pan-African level.
-As well as being an author of Acadia, a children’s book focused on the environmental issues impacting Africa, in other work she has presented her work at both a national and international level, for example, ‘Women Tellers’ for promoting the art of Storytelling; Evwreni Productions: training African and Caribbean Artists to work in education.
-Odiri’s academic background is in Social Pedagogy, Education, Youth and Community Development and Creative Writing.
-An avid Arts Educator having facilitated leadership training through storytelling for Postgraduates at Ashridge and International leaders at Save the Children.
-Her contribution to this work has reached diverse audiences including National Museums, Schools, Libraries, mental health facilities and HM Prisons.
-She was recognised by Camden Council for her work in establishing a leading Young Carers Project in Camden and has trained youth workers across the UK and in Africa.
-Her 30-year track record of voluntary sector work equips her to lead KORI Youth Charity and co-direct the Daughters of Africa Foundation and to continue to develop innovative programmes that respond effectively to the needs of young people and their communities.
+Using innovative “through the tunnel” learning based on the application of social pedagogy, Odiri works to inspire a new generation of young people to create sustainable platforms in communities across London.
+As co-founder of KORI Youth Charity and the Daughters of Africa Foundation - her approach which encompasses 'mentoring, advocacy, training and creative facilitation' - has realised a significant impact at both a London wide and Pan-African level.
+An avid Arts Educator having facilitated leadership training through storytelling and creative writing for diverse audiences that include; National Museums, Schools, Libraries, mental health facilities and HM Prisons.
+She has also established a leading Young Carers Project in Camden and has trained youth workers across the UK and in Africa.
+A 30-year track record of voluntary sector work equips her in leading KORI Youth Charity and to continue to develop innovative programmes that respond effectively to the needs of young people and their communities.

 Starting as a volunteer mentor then becoming an administrator and facilitator, Poppy has been with KORI since 2015.
 Through both academic study and practical work Poppy has continuously developed her awareness of Childhood, youth & development and works passionately to support youth and community growth.
 As Programme Manager her focus in KORI is the strengthening of the three programmes and building new partnerships.